 Do your soccer players aspire to David Beckham’s mad foot skills on the pitch?
 Challenge young strikers to improve their juggling—with knees and feet, natch—while supporting a worthwhile cause (new nets for a hurricane-damaged school in Puerto Rico, for instance).
 The whole team can set personal and team juggling goals and have some fun trying to meet (or beat) them.
-The team will keep an average of 95 percent of money raised for the cause.

 Nothing says good, clean fun like getting dirty for an important cause.
 Share a park or playground cleanup project on your social channels to ask for donations and recruit more volunteers.
-Facebook and Twitter share buttons make it easy to spread the word with your network.

 Plan an event with a holiday theme, like a Thanksgiving morning Turkey Liftathon!
 Adults do some serious lifting while kids do a “turkey press” (Cornish game hens attached to a PVC pipe).
 Make it simple by asking all those relations staying at your house to sponsor and pay online via credit card or PayPal.
 You have a feast to cook—you don’t have time to mess with pledge forms and checks.